camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/04-task-forms.html.md

 ```

 <p class="alert alert-info">
-  <strong>camunda Modeler:</strong> Form Metadata can be edited graphically using camunda Modeler
+  <strong>camunda Modeler:</strong> Form Metadata can be graphically edited using the <a href="http://camunda.org/bpmn/tool/">camunda Modeler</a>.
 </p>

-This form would look as follows in camunda tasklist:
+This form would look like this in the camunda Tasklist:

 <center>
   <img class="img-responsive" src="ref:asset:/assets/img/user-guide/generated-forms-example.png" />
 </center>

 As you can see, the `<camunda:formData ... />` element is provided as a child element of the BPMN `<extensionElements>` element.
-Form Meta Data consists of multiple Form Fields which represent individual input fields where a user has to provide some value or selection.
+Form Metadata consists of multiple Form Fields which represent individual input fields where a user has to provide some value or selection.

 ### Form Fields